t-ibm/ghiro/architecture.md

 by a dedicated instance of such a system, greatly improving efficiency.

 #### Core Infrastructure
-The first-class services offered by a core IaaS system are:
+The first-class services offered by the core IaaS system are:
 - Compute
 - Storage
 - Messaging